 Automatic retractable bollards are an ideal solution for a variety of safety barrier needs.
 Get your free quote on our high-quality, American-made crash-rated bollards!

-Bollards can help direct traffic so drivers know where and where not to go.
+Bollards can help direct and control traffic so drivers know where and where not to go.
 They can also protect pedestrians from a vehicle that would run up onto a sidewalk or crash into a building if there were no barrier to stop them.
 These types of traffic incidents happen every day.
 Bollards can also help homeowners limit vehicular access to their driveways.

 Bollards come in several different types, some of which offer permanent solutions and others of which are designed for temporary use.
-Automatic retractable bollards have the unique ability to raise or lower on command in a matter of seconds, making them a flexible protection solution for deployment in heavy-traffic areas.
+Automatic retractable security bollards have the unique ability to raise or lower on command in a matter of seconds, making them a flexible protection solution for deployment in heavy-traffic areas.
 Automatic rising bollards facilitate more efficient traffic flow and increase security by making it easier to control vehicle access to a property or facility.
 They also provide greater convenience when compared to many other types of bollards.

 What Are Automatic Bollards?